narkisr/octo/README.md

   * exclude: which repos not to back up.
   * layouts: mapping of the folder structure of backups.

-## Backup Lifecycle
+## Backup lifecycle

 Each repo:

 1. Cloned into a bare repo using 'git clone --mirror'.
 2. Exported to a single file using 'git bundle create'.
 3. Incremented using 'git remote update --prune' if it already clone.

 # Install